sandeep-shome/node-jokes-deprecated/README.md

 A free and open source library for one-liner random developer friendly jokes in node

+⚠️ **DEPRECATED**

+This project is no longer maintained and has been archived.
+Please use the actively maintained replacement.
+Thank you for your support!

 ## Installation

 Install node-jokes with npm